Amendment C376: Sustainable Building Design proposes changes to the planning rules to:

 Submissions to Future Melbourne Committee

-Council’s Future Melbourne Committee will consider all submissions which will be then referred to an independent panel to review.
+On 21 May 2024, Council’s Future Melbourne Committee considered all submissions and referred them to an independent planning panel for review.

 Submissions to the independent panel or Ministerial Standing Advisory Committee